AdobeDocs/experience-manager-64.en/help/assets/install-config-3d.md

 # Installing and configuring AEM 3D {#installing-and-configuring-aem-d}

+>[!IMPORTANT]
+>
+>AEM 3D in AEM 6.4 is no longer supported.
+Adobe recommends that you use the 3D assets feature in [AEM as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/dynamicmedia/assets-3d.html) or [AEM 6.5.3 or higher.](https://docs.adobe.com/content/help/en/experience-manager-65/assets/dynamic/assets-3d.html)

 The installation and configuration of AEM 3D (version 3.0) involves the following:

 1. Installing the Autodesk® FBX® SDK library.